nickbabcock/Pdoxcl2Sharp/README.md

 So the previous example was fine and all to write by hand, but as one can imagine the more complex a document that needs to be parsed is, the more complex the code to write the parser is.
-Luckily we can take advantage of [T4 templates][] in the ParseTemplate.tt file to write the reading and writing code.
+Luckily, we can take advantage of [T4 templates][] in the ParseTemplate.tt file to write the reading and writing code.
 You'll gain a lot from using the parser template.
 For every one line of code specified in the T4 document, expect at least six lines of code written